 Alf Wilkinson, Lincolnshire Branch of the Historical Association

 “It was a great pleasure to host you this morning for your presentation on the Maya and the rainforest of Guatemala.
 Yours was one of the best crafted and informative talks that I have heard at Probus since becoming a member.
 The multitude of questions and discussions afterwards from most of our audience was a testament to their interest in your lecture.”

 Chris Bevan, Probus Beaconsfield

-There are also many upcoming talks I am giving throughout the country for the Arts Society, for more information click here
+There are many talks I am giving throughout the country for the Arts Society, for more information click here

 If you would like to read further on the Maya then go to my resources page.

 Painted Vessels of the Maya.
 U3A Archaeology Group, Wendover.
 13 November.

 The Magnificent Maya.
 Guatemalan Families Association Annual Event.
 14th April.